The History of Grindstone

 March 2024

-Canucks for Kids Fund donated $20,000 to Grindstone as part of their celebration of Gender Equality.
+The Canucks for Kids Fund donated another $20,000 as part of their Gender Equality initiative.

 March 2024

 Crank that siren!
-Grindstone board member, Melissa Talaro, was honoured as “BCLC Community Hero” at Canucks game
+Grindstone board member, Melissa Talaro, was honoured as a BC Lottery Corporation (BCLC) Community Hero at a Vancouver Canucks game.

 April 2024